sorcerykid/finder/README.txt

     - group:wielded_item
     - group:falling_node

- o Class of entitites that are non-interactive
+ o Class of entities that are for visualization (including signs, markers, etc.)
     - group:visual

+ o Subclass of 'group:visual' entities
+    - group:sign
+    - group:marker

+ o Class of entities that are for internal use
+    - group:hidden

  o Class of entities that are capable of motion
     - group:mobile